liek51/civet/docs/civet_XML.md

 reference genome.

-If the `parameter` form is used, the value of the attribute is the positional argument’s number (1-based) from the command line invoking the pipeline.
+If the `parameter` form is used, the value of the attribute is the positional argument's number (1-based) from the command line invoking the pipeline.

 It is possible to create files where the filename is created by